Akshay7623/ai_video_authentication_docs/user/README.md

 ### Authentication

 Protected routes use a **custom Lambda JWT authorizer**.
 The authorizer validates the Bearer token and injects the user's `email` into the request context.
-If the token is missing, expired, or invalid, the request is rejected before reaching the Lambda handler.

 ```
 Authorization: Bearer <access_token>